Souptik2001/wp-decoupled-base/README.md

 	- Optional - Activate the `wp-rest-api-v2-menus` plugin - `wp plugin activate wp-rest-api-v2-menus`  (if you want to see the nav-menus).
 	  - The `primary menu` will be displayed on the nav-menu.
 So, you have to create a menu and assign that to `primary menu`.
 	- Activate the `wordpress-importer` plugin - `wp plugin activate wordpress-importer`.
+	- The custom post type I have registered in a mu-plugin, `test.php` (did this because this was a dummy project, ideally should have created a plugin).
+Couldn't flush rewrite rule because of using mu-plugin.
+But rewrite rules will not be required in this case.
+And in the next steps we will be changing the rewrite rule, so it will be automatically flushed.
+	  - When we create a plugin instead of mu-plugin, then if the plugin is deactivated then the site would break.
+In that case on VIP environment we can activate those plugins through code, to make sure they are always active.
 	- Import the sample data provided using - `wp import <file> --authors=create`.
 	- Change the permalink structure to some pretty permalink structure - `wp rewrite structure '/%year%/%monthnum%/%day%/%postname%/'`
 - GraphQL setup -